Israeli settlement: Legality arguments

 Professor Ben Saul took exception to this view, arguing that Article 49(6) can be read to include voluntary or assisted transfers, as indeed it was in the advisory opinion of the International Court of Justice which had expressed this interpretation in the Israeli Wall Advisory Opinion (2003).

 Israel maintains that a temporary use of land and buildings for various purposes is permissible under a plea of military necessity and that the settlements fulfilled security needs.
 Israel argues that its settlement policy is consistent with international law, including the Fourth Geneva Convention, while recognising that some settlements have been constructed illegally on private land.
 The Israeli Supreme Court has ruled that the power of the Civil Administration and the Military Commander in the occupied territories is limited by the entrenched customary rules of public international law as codified in the Hague Regulations.
 In 1998 the Israeli Minister of Foreign Affairs produced "The International Criminal Court Background Paper".
 It concludesInternational law has long recognised that there are crimes of such severity they should be considered "international crimes."
-Such crimes have been established in treaties such as the Genocide Convention and the Geneva Conventions....
-The following are Israel's primary issues of concern [ie with the rules of the ICC]: The inclusion of settlement activity as a "war crime" is a cynical attempt to abuse the Court for political ends.
+Such crimes have been established in treaties such as the Genocide Convention and the Geneva Conventions...
+The following are Israel's primary issues of concern [i.e. with the rules of the ICC]: The inclusion of settlement activity as a "war crime" is a cynical attempt to abuse the Court for political ends.
 The implication that the transfer of civilian population to occupied territories can be classified as a crime equal in gravity to attacks on civilian population centres or mass murder is preposterous and has no basis in international law.

 A UN conference was held in Rome in 1998, where Israel was one of seven countries to vote against the Rome Statute to establish the International Criminal Court.
 Israel was opposed to a provision that included as a war crime the transfer of civilian populations into territory the government occupies.
 Israel has signed the statute, but not ratified the treaty.